Please select a partnership to see additional information:

 A separate Strategy Discussion/Meeting must be convened in relation to the suspected abuser.
 The Strategy Discussion/Meeting must consider the needs of the child, as well as any other children who may be at risk from that individual.

 Where the decision is reached that the alleged behaviour does not constitute abuse or the child is under the age of criminal responsibility, and there is no need for further enquiry or criminal investigation, the details of the referral and the reasons for the decision must be recorded.
+However, the lack of criminal investigation does not discharge other agency responsibility to support both the victim and alleged instigator of the abuse.

 When the young people concerned are the responsibility of different local authorities, each must be represented at the Strategy Discussions/Meetings, which will usually be convened and chaired by the authority in which the victim lives.